therapeutic interventions i draw on

 Here is a brief description of the different therapeutic modalities I draw on in my counselling sessions:

-Dialectical behaviour therapy (DBT) provides clients with new skills to manage painful emotions and decrease conflict in relationships.
+Dialectical behaviour therapy (DBT) provides clients with skills to manage painful emotions and decrease conflict in relationships.
 DBT specifically focuses on providing therapeutic skills in four key areas.
-First, mindfulness focuses on improving an individual’s ability to accept and be present in the current moment.
-Second, distress tolerance is geared toward increasing a person’s tolerance of negative emotion, rather than trying to escape from it.
-Third, emotion regulation covers strategies to manage and change intense emotions that are causing problems in a person’s life.
-Fourth, interpersonal effectiveness consists of techniques that allow a person to communicate with others in a way that is assertive, maintains self-respect, and strengthens relationships.
+Mindfulness: focusing on improving an individual’s ability to accept and be present in the current moment.
+Distress tolerance: geared toward increasing a person’s tolerance of negative emotions, rather than trying to escape from it.
+Emotion regulation: strategies to manage and change intense emotions that are causing problems in a person’s life.
+Interpersonal effectiveness: techniques that allow a person to communicate with others in a way that is assertive, maintains self-respect, and strengthens relationships.
+DBT involves a combination of talk therapy and structured skills based learning often done in groups.

-Mindfulness-based cognitive therapy (MBCT) is a type of psychotherapy that involves a combination of cognitive behavioural therapy (CBT), meditation, and mindfulness practices that include present moment awareness, meditation, and breathing exercises.
-Originally formulated to address depression, it teaches a client to be in the here and now as well as break away from negative thought patterns that can cause a decline into a mood-disordered state.
+Mindfulness-based cognitive therapy (MBCT) is a type of psychotherapy that involves a combination of cognitive behavioural therapy (CBT), meditation, and mindfulness practices incorporating present moment awareness, meditation, and breathing exercises.
+Originally formulated to address depression, it teaches a client to be in the here and now.
+The aim is that clients learn to become more aware of their thoughts, feelings and bodily sensations so they can relate to them differently and break away from negative thought patterns.

-Person-Centred Therapy also known or client-centred therapy is based on an understanding that every person is unique and, therefore, everyone’s view of his or her own world, and their ability to manage it, should be trusted.
-It is non-directive and empathic approach and empowers and motivates the client to discover their own solutions make appropriate changes in their lives.
+Person-centred therapy also known as ‘client-centred therapy’ is based on an understanding that every person is unique and, therefore, everyone’s view of his or her own world and their ability to manage it, should be trusted.
+It is non-directive and empathic in approach, empowering and motivating the client to discover their own solutions make appropriate changes in their lives.
 The therapists role is to offer support, guidance, and structure so that the client can discover solutions within themselves.

-Solution-Focused Brief Therapy (SFBT) is a short-term goal-focused evidence-based therapeutic approach, which incorporates positive psychology principles and practices, and which helps clients change by constructing solutions rather than focusing on problems (Institute for Solution-Focused Therapy, 2024).
-This method takes the approach that you know what you need to do to improve your own life and, with the appropriate coaching and questioning, are capable of finding the best solutions.
+Solution-focused brief therapy (SFBT) is a short-term and goal-focused therapeutic approach, which incorporates positive psychology principles and practices.
+It helps clients change by building solutions rather than focusing on problems (Institute for Solution-Focused Therapy, 2024).
+This method takes the approach that the client knows what they need to do to improve their own life and, with the appropriate coaching and questioning, are capable of finding the best solutions.
+It focuses on what is changeable in the present and future rather than on the past.

 Somatic therapy is a form of body-centred therapy that looks at the connection of mind and body.
 It is grounded in the belief that not only are thought, emotion and bodily experience inextricably linked (creating a bodymind), but also that change can be brought about in one domain of experience by mindfully accessing another (Somatic Psychotherapy Australia, 2016).
 Somatic therapy helps us to develop self-awarenss and interoception, or the ability to notice how something feels in our body.
 A variety of body-based techniques are drawn on to regulate the nervous system and in turn affect the mind, moving towards healing and growth.